lobsteropteryx/blog/content/post/analysis-services-2-testing.md

 ## The Problem: Testing Measures

 In SQL terms, a [measure](https://docs.microsoft.com/en-us/sql/analysis-services/tabular-models/measures-ssas-tabular) is somewhere between a view and an analytic function; it's a calculation used to dynamically aggregate and filter report tables, and it can contain a fair bit of logic.
-Measures can also depend on other measures, and they're often used to encapsulation logic, even if they won't be exposed directly to the end user.
+Measures can also depend on other measures, and they're often used to encapsulate logic, even if they won't be exposed directly to the end user.

 In our case, we needed to work closely with business analysts to define the measures in business terms, ensure that they were implemented correctly, and protect ourselves from regressions as we build out additional reporting.
-We knew from the start that we wanted a BDD-style approach using [gherkin](https://github.com/cucumber/cucumber/wiki/Gherkin), and we settled on [SpecFlow](http://specflow.org/) as our test framework.
+We knew from the start that we wanted a [BDD](https://en.wikipedia.org/wiki/Behavior-driven_development)-style approach, and we settled on [SpecFlow](http://specflow.org/) as our test framework.

 ## Testing Process